EGA-archive/LocalEGA/deployments/kube/README.md

 - Minio requires `10Gi` volume to start properly in Openshift, although in minikube it it seems to do by with just 0.5Gi.
 - By default, OpenShift Origin runs containers using an arbitrarily assigned user ID as per [OpenShift Guidelines](https://docs.openshift.org/latest/creating_images/guidelines.html#openshift-specific-guidelines), thus using `gosu` command for changing user is not allowed.
 The command for keyserver would look like `["ega-keyserver","--keys","/etc/ega/keys.ini"]` instead of `["gosu","lega","ega-keyserver","--keys","/etc/ega/keys.ini"]`.

-Postgres DB requires a different container therefore we provided a different YML configuration file for it in the `os/postgres` directory.
+* Postgres DB requires a different container therefore we provided a different YML configuration file for it in the `os/postgres` directory, also the volume attached to Postgres DB needs `ReadWriteMany` permissions.
+* Keyserver requires different configuration therefore we provided a different YML configuration file for it in the `os/keys` directory.
+*